*** ONLINE AS OF AUGUST 5, 2011 ***

 Euwer's Store - New Castle PA

 Euwer’s profitable business slowly waned in the coming years.
-In 1921 the store on East Washington Street was closed and sold to local businessman George Winter to become the home of the newly renamed The Winter Company.
+In 1921, the store on East Washington Street was closed and sold to local businessman George Winter to become the home of the newly renamed The Winter Company.
 The furniture store in the Euwer Block remained in business but mounting debts caught up to it.
-The store, under the ownership of founder John N. Euwer’s grandson Harry G. Euwer (1878-1933), was finally closed after an auction sale held on Wednesday, August 1, 1928.
-This ended ninety-four years of the Euwer family business in New Castle.
-I believe the Youngstown store was closed by this time as well.
+The establishment, under the ownership of founder John N. Euwer’s grandson Harry G. Euwer (1878-1933), was finally closed in August 1928 and the contents were auctioned off over the next month.
+This ended 94 years of the Euwer family business in New Castle.
+The Youngstown store was closed at about the same time.

 The Euwer’s furniture store and secondary storeroom building are located “at the bridge” – next to the Mill Street Bridge.
 A section of Water Street or Neshannock Avenue that ran along the water can also be seen.
 Euwer’s also operated a nearby “arcade,” essentially a bowling alley and billiards hall.
 (1909) Full Size